-One of the best things that you can do to advance to the next level with your guitar playing is learning how to properly play barre chords.
+One of the best things you can do to advance to the next level with your guitar is to learn how to play barre chords properly.

 We’re going to take a quick overview of a barre chord.
-Also, what are the benefits of learning them are, and some tips and tricks that’ll help make sure you’re playing them the right way?
+Also, what are the benefits of learning them and some tips and tricks to help ensure you’re playing them correctly?

 What is a barre chord, and how are they different from open chords?

-You will be forgiven for thinking what are barre chords.
+You will be forgiven for thinking about what barre chords are.
 Most beginners are familiar with what are called ‘open chords.’
 These are chords that are played down near the nut.
 A key characteristic is that one or more strings are played open without putting the finger on a fret higher up the neck.
 Therefore, each finger’s sole purpose is to fret only one note.
 Below is the most common fingering for an open D chord:

 Barr chords – pretty simple, right?

 A barre chord is a different way of playing the same chord.
 They come in six primary forms, as shown below: